-Approved by: Council / OfS Date first publishe Date first published: Oct-2018 Version No. 1.1 Date updated: Jul-2021 Owner: Academic Registry Review Date: Jul-2022
+Approved by: Council / OfS Date first published: Oct-2018 Version No. 1.1 Date updated: Jul-2021 Owner: Academic Registry Review Date: Jul-2024

 This document has been designed to be accessible for readers.
 However, should you require the document in an alternative format please contact the Academic Registry.